22200057-hub/brew-n-break-pos/README.md

-# Brew & Break — POS System
+# Brew N' Break — POS System

-A web-based Point-of-Sale (POS) system built for **Brew & Break**, a café and billiard shop.
+A web-based Point-of-Sale (POS) system built for **Brew N' Break**, a café and billiard shop.
 This system allows staff and administrators to manage café orders, billiard sessions, bookings, transactions, and generate reports — all from a single platform.

 ---